Want to launch an online store with WordPress in 2026? You’re in the right place.

 5. Configure Other WooCommerce Settings

-Now, it’s time for the most boring part of this tutorial: setting up nitty-gritty details such as payments, taxes, shipping, etc.
+Now, it’s time for the most boring part of this tutorial: setting up the nitty-gritty details such as payments, taxes, and shipping.

-While this can be a little tedious and time-consuming, it’s essential to the functioning of your store, so you can’t just skip it.
+While this can be a little tedious and time-consuming, it’s important to the functioning of your store, so you can’t just skip it.

-How you’ll do this really depends on your store’s location and configuration, so I can’t show one specific tutorial for every variation.
-However, I’ll cover the highlights so that you generally know what you need to do.
+How you’ll do this really depends on your store’s location and configuration, so we can’t show one specific tutorial for every variation.
+However, we’ll cover the highlights so that you generally know what you need to do.

 A good starting point is to go to WooCommerce → Home in your dashboard, where you should see a checklist: